oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Attack Scenarios and Consequences

-If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following attack scenarios become relevant:
+If the attacker has the ability to execute malicious code in the application's execution context, the following attack scenarios become relevant:

 * Single-Execution Token Theft ({{scenario-single-theft}}) for access tokens
 * Persistent Token Theft ({{scenario-persistent-theft}}) for access tokens